cms-DQM/dials/docs/LOCAL_DEVELOPMENT.md

 ```

 * `MOUNTED_EOS_PATH` is optional, if you don't mount EOS locally the files will be downloaded trough scp;
-* `MOCKED_DBS_FPATH` is optional, if not set it will try to ingest all available files indexed in DBS;
+* `MOCKED_DBS_FPATH` is optional, if not set it will try to ingest all available files indexed in DBS.

 ## Starting the etl natively